ShirLaV/marshmello-backend/README.md

 # marshmello-backend

 ## _Introduction_
-A Trello-clone app - Finel project for Coding Academy bootcamp This is the backend repository of the app, to see the frontend go to: https://github.com/ShirLaV/marshmello-frontend
+A Trello-clone app - Finel project for Coding Academy bootcamp.
+This is the backend repository of the app, to see the frontend go to: https://github.com/ShirLaV/marshmello-frontend